CrimsonVista/UTAustin-Courses/2020fa_cs361s/docs/cs361s_syllabus.md

 You are REQUIRED as part of the course to read assigned sections of the textbook, additional references, and assigned paper.

-To evaluate your reading, you are required to schedule a time period to meet virtually with a group of other students and the TA on a weekly basis.
-These meetings will last approximately 20 minutes and involve no more than five students.
-You will be scored based on your participation in the 20-minute discussion.
+To evaluate your reading, you are required to schedule a time period to meet IN A CHAT ROOM (via Slack or Zoom) with a group of other students on a weekly basis.
+Your meetings will last approximately 20 minutes and involve no more than five students.
+You will either send a transcript of the chat to the TA (if chatting via Zoom) or invite the TA to the slack channel.
+You will be scored
+based on your participation in the 20-minute discussion.

 Your score is NOT dependent on UNDERSTANDING the material.
 Your score is dependent on